GLOBAL MARKETS-Stocks rally ebbs as Greek PM urges 'No' vote

 “There’s potential for an upside surprise in payrolls given the read we got from ADP,” said Mark McCormick, currency strategist at Credit Agricole in New York.
 “The fundamentals are supportive of broad dollar strength, particularly against the euro.”

-Oil prices slumped after U.S. crude stockpiles increased for the first rise in more than two months, with U.S. crude falling the most in a single day since early April.
+Oil prices slumped, with U.S. crude posting its sharpest daily loss since early April, after U.S. crude stockpiles posted the first rise in more than two months.

-The market was further affected by the dollar’s rally on Greece’s default, Iran’s renewed efforts to reach a nuclear deal with the West to freely resume its crude exports, and signs that output by the Organization of Petroleum Exporting Countries is at three-year highs.
+The market was further weighed by the dollar’s rally on Greece’s default, Iran’s renewed efforts to reach a nuclear deal with the West to freely resume its crude exports, and signs that output from the Organization of Petroleum Exporting Countries is at three-year highs.

 “The overall feel is that we have more than enough crude and the market could be in a bearish tilt hereon with the Greece and Iran factors in play,” said Tariq Zahir, oil trader and managing member at Tyche Capital Advisors in Laurel Hollow, New York.
-(Editing by W Simon, Chizu Nomiyama, Leslie Adler and Steve Orlofsky)
+(Editing by W Simon, Chizu Nomiyama and Leslie Adler)